Here’s a look at the latest developments in the mortgage market this week.

 A cash-out refinance means taking out a new mortgage for more than your current one, and keeping the difference in cash.
 It’s most helpful for investments that add value to your finances, like a home renovation, or paying off debt.

 There’s a pretty good chance you’re sitting on some extra cash, given that the average homeowner has $153,000 in home equity they can tap.
 To find out, get pre-approved in minutes to chat with a licensed Better Mortgage Home Advisor.
 They can walk you through all your cash-out refinance options, and help you figure out what’s right for you.
+Enter your details, a new interest rate, and loan type to see how much you can cash out using Better Mortgage's cash-out calculator.

 Nearly two thirds of homeowners plan to sell in the next six months